Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 * [Bleak Github](https://github.com/hbldh/bleak)

 # Setup
 Getting started with BLE using `bleak` is straightforward.
-You need to install bleak and I've also included library called [aioconsole](https://pypi.org/project/aioconsole/) for handling user input asynchronously
+You need to install `bleak` and I've also included library called [aioconsole](https://pypi.org/project/aioconsole/) for handling user input asynchronously
 ```bash
 pip install bleak aioconsole
 ```
 Once these packages are installed we should be ready to code.
-If you have any issues, feel free to ask questions and the comments.
+If you have any issues, feel free to ask questions in the comments.
 I'll respond when able.

 # Python Code
 If you are new to Python then the code I'm about to walk-through may look odd.
 You'll see terms like `async`, `await`, `loop`, and `future`.
 Don't let it scare you.
 These keywords are Python's way of allowing a programmer to "easily" write asynchronous code in Python.